gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Unifed KGC Workflow: Flowline

 \Paragraph{Custom Model Training} is a requisite for the adaption of domain-specific KGC, especially when the built-in models cannot meet the requirements of the ontology of the target domain. gBuilder provides abundant methods for custom model training.
 Users can invoke the custom model training function within gBuilder, or self-service registering a user-made model that is technology- and structure-agnostic to gBuilder, and providing inference service by the promissory interface for responding to the remote call from gBuilder system.

-gBuilder provides two training modes for users: 1) using a built-in well-trained model and uploading more data for continuous learning; 2) using a built-in model structure, uploading training dataset and label sets, then training it from scratch.
-For this mode, gBuilder provides three strategies for tuning the hyper-parameters: using the default parameters of the built-in model; using user custom hyper-parameters; using the built-in automatic hyper-parameter selection method (including grid search, simulated annealing, etc.).
+gBuilder provides three training modes for users: 1) using a built-in well-trained model and uploading more data for continuous learning; 2) using a built-in model structure, uploading training dataset and label sets, then training it from scratch.
+3) using pre-defined few-shot IE prompts for invoking LLMs' API to implement a prototype IE model.

 Generally, the precision of KGC would be substantially improved after training a custom model using the corresponding supervised training dataset that conforms to the target KG domain.